gatsbyjs/gatsby/docs/docs/glossary.md

 ## H

-### Hosting

-A hosting provider keeps a copy of your website or app and makes it accessible to [the public](#public).
-[Common hosting providers for Gatsby](/docs/deploying-and-hosting/) projects include Netlify, AWS, S3, Surge, Heroku, and more.

 ### HTML

 A markup language that every web browser is able to understand.
 It stands for HyperText Markup Language.
 [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) gives your web content a universal informational structure, defining things like headings, paragraphs, and more.
 It is also key to providing an accessible website.